 Though it once grew prolifically in the waters around Western Europe, dulse is now harvested primarily off the coast of North America.
 Dulse gathered for commercial purposes comes from the northeast coast, from Maine to Newfoundland.
 This Atlantic coast seaweed is considered quite safe to eat.

-Dulse, with its wide red hand-shaped fronds and tangy, sharp-and-salty flavor, has also found great favor in other Atlantic regions, including Ireland, Scotland, Iceland, and parts of Scandinavia.
+With its wide red hand-shaped fronds and tangy, sharp-and-salty flavor, dulse has also found great favor in other Atlantic regions, including Ireland, Scotland, Iceland, and parts of Scandinavia.

 At 22 percent protein, dulse is second only to nori among common sea vegetables, and one of the few sea vegetables with enough protein to be of significance.
 It’s rich in iron, potassium, magnesium, and fluoride and supplies significant amounts of vitamins C, B6, and B12.
 Find out more about its nutritional profile.